luigilangella/milestone-project-3/README.md

 # Expense Tracker

-This web application has been designed to allow users to track their expenditures monthly.
+This Python Flask web application has been designed to allow users to track their expenditures monthly.
 It gives an overview of the total money spend for category and two simple graphs give the user a visual rappresentation to see where most of their money go every month.
 Its very simple to use and interactive, the graphs will filter if clicked to give more control to the user.
 There is also a help button to give a full instruction on how to use the app.

 ## UX
 Everyone that has a budget can run into difficoulties overspending, this app will allow the user to keep track of their monthly expenses by giving a visual overview of the money spent and the possibility to add or save as they wish.
 It should appeal to a broad range of users and its so easy to use that even a 5 years old would be able to interact with it.